Tenant Eviction Specialists

 Tenant Eviction companies need to check landlord is compliant

-Because tenant eviction companies should know their stuff, they should have a due diligence procedure in place.
-Good companies do not accept instructions before they have carried out a full compliance check.
+Because tenant eviction companies should know their stuff, they should have a due diligence procedure.
+However, good companies do not accept instructions before completing a full compliance check.

-Recently the Government has introduced a raft of legislation that directly impacts residential landlords.
-It is paramount for all tenant eviction companies to check that a landlord is fully compliant with the current law.
+Recently the Government has introduced a raft of legislation directly impacting residential landlords.
+Therefore, it is paramount for all tenant eviction companies to check that a landlord is fully compliant with the current law.

 Most tenant eviction companies will not do any work unless they receive payment in advance.
 Then they will check to see if they can proceed with the claim.